amalto/platform6-ui-components/README.md

 npm run styleguide
 ```

-You can also build the documentation whch will be stored in the styleguide directory:
+You can also build the documentation which will be stored in the styleguide directory:
 ```terminal
 npm run styleguide:build
 ```